xmos/lib_xcore_math/example/bfp_demo/README.rst

 Building
 ********

-After configuring the CMake project, the following commands can be used to build and run this example application using the XCORE-AI-EXPLORER board as a target:
+After configuring the CMake project, the following commands can be used (from the build directory) to build and run this example application using the XCORE-AI-EXPLORER board as a target:

 ::

-    make bfp_math
+    make bfp_demo
-    xrun --xscope example/bfp_math/bfp_math.xe
+    xrun --xscope example/bfp_demo/bfp_demo.xe